 Since 2009, Anne M. Kress has served as president of Monroe Community College in Rochester, New York.
-Her career spans more than 20 years in higher education with special interests in topics relating to student access and success, global education, workforce development, technology, and the intersection between traditional liberal education and essential 21st century learning outcomes.
+Her career spans nearly 30 years in higher education with special interests in topics relating to student access and success, global education, workforce development, technology, and the intersection between traditional liberal education and essential 21st century learning outcomes.

-Kress currently serves on New York Governor Andrew Cuomo’s Regional Economic Development Council and has been involved in state higher education policy in New York and Florida.
-Locally, she serves on the boards of the Rochester Business Alliance, Greater Rochester Enterprise, United Way of Greater Rochester, and the Hillside Work-Scholarship Connection.
-Nationally, Kress serves on boards, commissions, and councils for organizations including the League for Innovation in the Community College, AACC, Community College Humanities Association, Council on Resource Development, Opportunity Nation, and the Council on Foreign Relations, and is a frequent presenter at national conferences and meetings.
+Kress currently serves as co-chair of New York Governor Andrew Cuomo’s Regional Economic Development Council, the Board of the New York Power Authority, and the Upstate NY Regional Advisory Board of the New York Federal Reserve Bank.
+Locally, she serves on the boards of the Greater Rochester Chamber of Commerce, Greater Rochester Enterprise, United Way of Greater Rochester, and the Hillside Work-Scholarship Connection.
+Nationally, Kress serves on boards, commissions, and councils for organizations including the League for Innovation in the Community College, AACC, Community College Humanities Association, Council on Resource Development, Opportunity Nation, and the Council on Foreign Relations.
+She has been active in higher education policy in New York and Florida, and is a frequent presenter at national conferences and meetings.

-She earned a doctorate in higher education administration, master’s and bachelor’s degrees in English, and a bachelor’s degree with honors in finance all from the University of Florida.
+Kress holds a doctorate in higher education administration, master’s and bachelor’s degrees in English, and a bachelor’s degree with honors in finance all from the University of Florida.
 In 2011, she was named a Woman of Distinction by the New York State Senate, and in 2012, she was named an outstanding alumna by the University of Florida’s Institute of Higher Education.
 Kress has also been honored by Rochester’s Women’s Council, AAUW, and YWCA.